Thank you for a fantastic LOWVELO24! You can keep fundraising until December 31.

 Game-changing treatment

-LOWVELO funding is helping Hollings researchers explore ways to create purified versions of CAR-T-cells, which are used to treat certain leukemia and lymphoma patients.
-The goal of the project is to reduce the side effects associated with CAR-T-cell therapy and potentially make it more effective.
-By building up its own program, Hollings will make this cutting-edge treatment much more accessible to patients in South Carolina.
+LOWVELO funding is helping Hollings researchers create purified versions of CAR-T cells, which are used to treat certain leukemia and lymphoma patients.
+The goal of the project is to reduce the side effects associated with CAR-T cell therapy and potentially make it more effective.
+Early success with patients in a trial testing the purified cells has helped Hollings researchers secure a large grant from the NCI to continue their work.
+By building up its own program, Hollings is making this cutting-edge treatment much more accessible to patients in South Carolina.

 a woman holding boxing gloves in a gym flexes her arm